 Uniform numbers are identified and distinguished by a four digit numerical suffix; whereas, all other numbers carry only three digits (e.g. 231).
 In either case, the first digit represents the level of the class (0=College Preparatory, 1=Freshman, 2=Sophomore) and the second digit always represents the number of semester hours.
 Thus, AGRI 2317 is a sophomore course with 3 semester hours credit.
 AGRI 1325 is a freshman course carrying 3 semester hours credit.
 The three figures in parenthesis after the title of each course indicate the number of semester hours of the course, the number of lecture hours each week, and the number of laboratory or activity hours each week, respectively.
-Course Prerequisites are the notations following course descriptions indicate that fundamental levels of competency identified through assessment are necessary in reading, writing, and/or math before enrolling in the course: (Rd) - Reading Intensive; (Mth) Math Intensive; (Wtg) Writing Intensive.
+The notations (Rd-Reading Intensive, Mth - Math Intensive and Wtg - Writing Intensive) located at the end of the course descriptions indicate a student must be TSI met in the given area before being allowed to take the course.
+If the notation is in bold, this indicates the course will TSI complete them in the respective area.